 The Environmental Protection Agency (EPA) has made several steps towards banning the mineral in the United States.
 In 1989, there was a partial ban on the distribution, import, production, and processing of asbestos-containing materials.
-That same year, the EPA abolished new uses of asbestos to stifle production.
+That same year, the EPA abolished new uses of the mineral to stifle production.
 Despite this, ships used by the U.S. Coast Guard were built with asbestos as recently as 1991.
 As of April 2019, the EPA passed the Final Rule, designed to ensure that banned products don’t return to market.

-Asbestos Exposure in the Military
+Where’s Asbestos Found in the Military

 Veterans are at risk for exposure if they’ve worked in certain places or occupations during their time of service.
 Some of the higher risk military occupations were mining, milling, insulation, demolition, and construction.
-Those in the Navy are at the highest risk due to their labor in shipyards and engine rooms.
+Those in the Navy and Coast Guard are at the highest risk due to their labor in shipyards and engine rooms.
 Army vehicles, aircraft, and military barracks were also built with asbestos and pose a threat to veterans.
 Additionally, service members who’ve served in Iraq, and other countries around the Middle East and Southeast Asia, could’ve come into contact with the mineral when buildings were damaged and the fibers were expelled into the air.